 Admittedly, I have a shoe fetish.
 Nothing makes me happier than strolling through Nordstrom’s shoe department.
 I rarely leave empty-handed.
 Consequently, I have more shoes than I would ever publicly document.
 I made that mistake once when I shared the number with my husband.
 I thought he would find it amusing.
 He didn’t.
 He just uses it to keep a running tally.
 Needless to say, I love shoes.
 And of all the shoes I have, flip-flops are my absolute favorite.
-Since we moved to Atlanta, I wear them nine months out of the year in Atlanta.
 I have a variety of colors and styles.
 When I put on a pair of flip-flops, a sense of freedom washes over me.
 I’m relaxed and open.
 I feel more creative.
 I just want to have fun.
 It’s a whole flip-flop mindset.

 This may be a stretch, but I think the flip-flop mindset can be applied to writing.
 A confident writer expresses his or her ideas and perspective openly to world.
 That’s why I choose a picture of flip-flops looking out at the horizon as the symbol for this blog.
 Creativity is at its best when we allow ourselves the freedom to be playful with our craft.

 I wouldn’t describe myself as naturally playful.
 I’ve been thinking a lot about how to be more playful and have more fun.
 I get mired in the yuck of the subjects that I write about.
-So last week I challenged myself to participate in NaNoWriMo (National Novel Writing Month).
 I decided to try my hand at a semi-romance (not a real genre, but who cares).
 Anyway, I had so much fun just playing with my characters and the story line.
 I began to wonder why I didn’t write like that more often.